ridasuhail2001-cloud/Interactive-Dashboard/README.md

 User cards to show total sales and profit.

-used dax measure to create measures such as prrvious month sales, sales target, profit target, total sales etc.
+used dax measure to create measures such as previous month sales, sales target, profit target, total sales etc.

 Created buttons to navigate pages and bookmarks to  toggle (show/hide) the slicer panel.